 London’s food story is basically my family’s story.
 We’ve always been international, even when the government pretended we weren’t.
 When I walk through Brick Lane at dawn, past curry houses closing as the bagel shops fire up their ovens, I see a city that never stops feeding itself.
 When I watch families from six different countries arguing over vegetables at the same market stall, planning Sunday meals that will smell completely different but serve the same purpose of getting everyone around the table, I understand why London restaurants drive writers mad trying to categorize them.

 If you’re visiting London, the best way to understand it is simple: eat here with curiosity and a decent appetite.
+For many travelers, food is the most memorable part of a United Kingdom experience.
 Follow locals who know what they’re about, trust recommendations from people who actually live here, and remember that the meals you’ll tell stories about happen in places you’d walk past twice without someone like me dragging you inside.

 A personalized way to explore London’s must-see landmarks beyond the tourist crowds.